Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 A baby's 1st birthday is as much for you and your family as it is for your little one, so we're here to help you organise a day that everyone will enjoy in our guide to first birthday parties.

-When your baby turns one, you've both reached an important milestone, and we've got all the 1st birthday party ideas you need to give you and your baby a really special day.
-From easy party food ideas (opens in new tab) and decorations to games, party bags (opens in new tab) and costumes that little ones will love.
-And, if you’re wondering what to buy for a one-year-old for their birthday, take a look at these gifts for one-year-olds.
+When your baby turns one, you've both reached an important milestone, and we've got all the 1st birthday party ideas you need to give you and your baby a really special day - from easy party food ideas and parenting tips to get you both through the day, to games, party bags, and costumes that little ones will love.
+Don't blink because before you know it they'll be three years old and you'll be Googling 'mud kitchen ideas'. '

 And remember, most babies won't be able to handle the birthday extravaganza for too long, so keep the celebrations short.
-A couple of hours is plenty of time to celebrate and have fun without risking a baby burn-out.
-So sit back, relax and soak up our 1st birthday party ideas for a stress-free first birthday bash.
+Two hours is plenty of time to celebrate and have fun without risking a baby burn-out.
+So please sit back, relax, and soak up our 1st birthday party ideas for a stress-free first birthday bash.

 1st birthday party ideas